Non-stationary time series attribution for heatwaves over Europe: Discussion and conclusion

 \section{Discussion and conclusion}

-The Markov process model, which is based on bivariate extreme value theory, has been shown to be suitable for modelling the temporal dependence of the EPI, and thus deriving likelihood of the observed EPI in ERA5 given different scenarios.
+The Markov process model, which is based on bivariate extreme value theory, has been shown to be suitable for modelling the temporal dependence of the EPI, and thus deriving the likelihood of the observed EPI in ERA5 given different scenarios.
 Due to the Markov assumption, time periods ranging from two days to several years can be considered for attribution.
 The non-stationarity of the Markov process allows us to examine the temporal changes in the time series due to climate change.
-To our knowledge, the adaptation of the censored threshold model to the non-stationary case is new and has not been used before.
+To our knowledge, the adaptation of the censored threshold model to the non-stationary case is new.
 With a second model featuring a constant exceedance probability and a corresponding time-dependent threshold value, we can also answer the question of whether climate signals exist in the behaviour of extremes that go beyond a mean increase in the threshold value.

 Our approach enables us to statistically model the temporal development of extreme events and thus also to conduct a corresponding attribution study.
-For heatwaves in Europe, there is a clear answer to the question whether their temporal evolution can be attributed to anthropogenic emissions: The entire summer time series of the EPI from ERA5 can be assigned to the HIST scenario for each region with decisive evidence.
+For heatwaves in Europe, there is a clear answer to the question of whether their temporal evolution can be attributed to anthropogenic emissions: The entire summer time series of the EPI from ERA5 can be assigned to the HIST scenario for each region with decisive evidence.
 Since 2000 in particular, heatwave events have increased in frequency, and the number of summers that can be attributed to the HIST scenario with strong or decisive evidence has risen.
-In the central and southern European region, decisive evidence in favour of the scenario with anthropogenic emissions has been available since the 1970s, when considering all summers since 1940.
+In the central and southern European regions, decisive evidence in favour of the scenario with anthropogenic emissions has been available since the 1960s, when considering all summers since 1940.